Control of three dimensional water waves: Strategy of Proof and Some Notations

 By the time reversibility of~\eqref{eq:equation-water-wave}, the procedure of paralinearization and symmetrization systematically developed in~\cite{AM-Paralinearization, ABZ-Surface-Tension, ABZ-Without-Surface-Tension, ABZ-non-local} by Alazard, Burq, Métivier and Zuily, we can reduce the exact controllability of~\eqref{eq:equation-water-wave} to the \textit{null controllability} of a paralinearized equation.
 By the null controllability, we mean the exact controllability with null final data.
 For the para\-differential calculus, we refer to Bony~\cite{Bony-Paradiff}, Métivier~\cite{Metivier-Paradifferential-Calculus}, and H\"{o}rmander~\cite{Hormander-Hyperbolic-textbook}, see also Appendix~\ref{sec:paradifferential-calculus} where some basic results are presented.

-Recall that the zero frequency of~$ \eta $ is preserved in time, and observe that the zero frequency of~$ \psi $ is of no physical importance.
+Recall that the zero frequency of~$ \eta $ is preserved in time, and observe that the zero frequency of~$ \psi $ is of no physical importance and at the same time has no contribution in the nonlinear terms of the equation.
 Therefore it is natural to work in Sobolev spaces of functions with null zero frequencies,